 Our favorite thing about this camping tea kettle, however, is that it’s been designed to maximize heat efficiency.
-This means you won’t have to hang around for ages waiting for that much-need hot beverage on chilly nights, and it’ll also save you fuel if you’re using it with a stove, saving you money in the long run.
+This means you won’t have to hang around for ages waiting for that much-need hot beverage on chilly nights, and it’ll also save you fuel if you’re using it with a camping stove (like my favorite the Primus Kinjia), saving you money in the long run.

 Despite this, you don’t need to worry about burning your hand when you use it – the handle has been coated with silicone that not only dissipates heat but is also non-stick to prevent any spillage.
 It’s also brightly colored so campers will spot it a mile off and know to steer clear.
 Another safety feature that we love is the fin design of the lid, which means hot water is less likely to spill over the sides.

 The bottom of the kettle extends downwards to form a windshield around the flame of the stove, which means you’ll be able to use this camping tea kettle even in blustery conditions.
 And, when you’re done, simply pop the kettle in the included mesh bag for easy transport and storage at home.